nathanialaodell/Vector-Cleaning/Notes.md

                                                               "Ps species", "An species", NA, "None")))).
 I've removed them (0.003% of observations)

 I think for now I can move on to the Cali dataset.

+### December 22, 2025

+I will only be able to automate so much in terms of having a single function to clean datasets, but we can at least build something to do the 'janitor' level operations (CA and TX script)

+# TX

+This will be the biggest pain so I am pivoting to just do this instead.

+Column formats are not consistent across sheets, so we have to do that manually in the actual xlsx file.

+What a [powerful tool](https://docs.ropensci.org/parzer/) I have found!
+This one package is able to parse through the insanely messy DFW dataset with no issues.
+Incredible stuff.
+This should let us be **much** less wasteful!
+Stoked about this.

+Taking a break for today since building out that function took some time amongst other distractions, haha.